gwcoffey/gwcoffey.com/hugo/content/booklist/2023-02-27-the-first-three-minutes/index.md

 ---
 title: The First Three Minutes
+subtitle: A modern view of the origin of the universe
 author: Steven Weinberg
+format: print
 date: 2023-02-27
 summary: I enjoyed every page.
 For me it strikes the right balance…
 icon: book